What is a D-Dimer blood test?

-Since D-dimer is only generated from cross-linked fibrin, its presence is an indication that clot formation (thrombosis) has occurred.
-D-dimers are therefore used as a screening test for underlying thrombosis and embolism.
-Embolization refers to the process whereby a blood clot that forms at a local site becomes free and is swept downstream and subsequently gets trapped in a smaller vessel causing obstruction.
-This relocated obstruction is then referred to embolus.
+Since D-Dimer is only generated from cross-linked fibrin, its presence is an indication that clot formation (thrombosis) has occurred.
+D-Dimers are therefore used as a screening test for underlying thrombosis and embolism.
+Embolization refers to the process whereby a blood clot that forms at a local site becomes free and is swept downstream and subsequently gets trapped in a smaller vessel causing an obstruction.
+This relocated obstruction is then referred to as an embolus.
 The most common condition for this is Pulmonary Embolus (PE).

 Pulmonary Embolism (PE)

-Pulmonary embolism (PE) is caused by a D-dimer blood clot that becomes stuck in the pulmonary artery, which is the main blood vessel heading to the lungs.
+Pulmonary embolism (PE) is caused by a D-Dimer blood clot that becomes stuck in the pulmonary artery, which is the main blood vessel heading to the lungs.
 This results in a decrease in blood flow downstream of the clot.
-While some patients can have mild pulmonary embolism that cause few symptoms, others can have severe pulmonary embolism blocking the main pulmonary artery or arteries.
+While some patients can have mild pulmonary embolism that causes few symptoms, others can have severe pulmonary embolism blocking the main pulmonary artery or arteries.

 People who have PE improve with treatment, but up to 3% of those who have untreated PE do not survive.
 If medically treated, the mortality rate is around 8%.
 Hence it would be significantly helpful to identify these cases early on.
 One way to do this to take the test.

 People with Pulmonary Embolus (PE) will have an elevated D-Dimer level.
 However, this test can only be accurate if you are not likely to have blood clots.
 Since there are other factors that can cause higher D-Dimer levels, other tests may be needed by your physician.